 I’d just finished telling my group that no one would read this.
 They would think I’m insane.
-Helen, the biggest PR manager in Hollywood said, “No!
+Helen, the most powerful manager in Hollywood said, “No!!!
 I think this is perfect!”
 Then I thought she was a little insane.

 Until I saw this clip.

 I wonder what Stephen Baldwin will think of my morning meeting today?
-If he wanted ‘extreme,’ ‘cool,’ and ‘crazy’ Christian stuff, I think this is as extreme as it comes.
+I thought.
+If he wanted extreme, cool and crazy Christian stuff, this is it.
+Can’t find more extreme than us.
 Maybe he’ll regret asking.
 Let’s see.
-(In the meantime, it might be time to recruit him.
+(In the meantime, it might be time to recruit Mr. Baldwin.
 I’ll have to ask the Big Guy.
 I’ve never recruited a believer before – not a celebrity one.
-I’ll tell you how it goes.)
+They usually fall in love with Him after I teach them to talk to Him.
+Hm.
+We’ll see.
+If so, I’ll tell you how it goes.)